KL-HH/linux-course/h7_CyberSecurity course.md

    - Prevent, mitigate and take corrective actions to reduce the damage.
 - Home work: You have been breached.
 Follow the instructions of this hypothetical situation.
 Report your actions and chain of thought you have taken to prevent, mitigate and to improve the situation.

-### 7th lecture: Visiting lecturer
+### 7th lecture
+Designing anti-virus and other threat detecting softwares
+- Topic:
+   - How does the anti-virus system work in practice?
+   - How can the malware be detected?
+   - What can we do without such tools?
+- Home work: What ways there are to protect against the malware?
+What would be your way in ideal world?

+### 8th lecture: Presentations of your case work (from lecture 2)
 This lecture includes a visiting lecturer of the Withsecure company.
 - Topic:
     - A day in the cyber security professionals life
+    - how do we detect the new malware?
     - how cyber security professionals work to protect our data against the newest or yet to be discovered threats?
+- Home work:
-- Home work: Write a short summary and your own thoughts of the topic.
+    - Write a short summary and your own thoughts of the topic.

-### 8th lecture: Presentations of your case work (from lecture 2)
-This lecture includes students presentation about their chosen topic in lecture 2.
-Each
+    - Give feedback of the course